tlkio/feedback/README.md

 # tlk.io Feedback

-For any issues or bugs, please open a [new issue](https://github.com/tlkio/feedback/issues/new).
+This repo doesn't have any code.
+It's just used for [reporting](https://github.com/tlkio/feedback/issues/new) issues and bugs.